manigandancodes/100-days-of-code/log.md

 **What did I do?😃:**
 I started learning python algorithms, MIT OpenCourseWare has lots of advanced algorithms lectures on their YT channel especially Professor Srini Devadas's Programming for the Puzzled playlist is remarkable.
 Keep Coding!

+### Day 45: December 18, 2019
+**Today's Progress**: I continued learning react.js.

+**What did I do?😃:**
+I continued learning React.js and functional javascript.
+It's been a busy day, but I managed to continue working on my portfolio design.
+Keep Coding!